liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 	"+foo" : "com.liferay.impl.FooBean"

-All these examples specifies a concrete implementation for `foo` service method parameter.
+All these examples specify a concrete implementation for `foo` service method parameter.

 #### Map and List parameters [](id=lp-6-1-dgen08-map-and-list-parameters-0)